ytmous/ytmous/README.md

 ### There's no tracker and ads
 Only a simple webpage, ready for you to watch some videos in a second

-### No JavaScript in frontend
+### Less JavaScript in frontend
-There's no JavaScript in frontend, ever.
-Most pages were rendered in server (backend).
+There's only 1 script that doing it's job for quality selection.
+While most pages were rendered in server (backend), You can still use ytmous without JavaScript enabled.

 ### Completely open source
 ytmous is licensed under BSD 3 Clause and it's code is free.
 You can also host your own ytmous.